kjsandbrink/learning-metacontrol/README.md

 To generate the POMPD solutions, run the "ovb_pepe_testcases_j_takes.jl" script followed by "ana_multi_efficacy_pomdp.py".

 A few individual supplementary panels are generated directly from the individual "ana_\*.py" scripts.
+The "stats_likelihood.ipynb" notebook analyzes the likelihood of human choices under neural network policies.

 The human behavioral data is in the data folder.
 The scripts used for data collection are in the website folder.